- Heart Conditions

 - Diagnostic Services

-Hypertrophic Cardiomyopathy (HCM) is the commonest Inherited Cardiac Condition and is characterised by thickening of the heart muscle.
-It is prevalent is 1:500 in the general population.
+Hypertrophic cardiomyopathy (HCM) is the most common inherited cardiac condition.
+It is characterised by thickening of the heart muscle.

-To find out more about the symptoms associated with Hypertrophic Cardiomyopathy see below:
+To find out more about the symptoms associated with hypertrophic cardiomyopathy, please see the below video:

 The benefits of successful LVOTO management

-Although HCM is a condition for which there is not a definitive cure, patients experience major symptomatic improvement after successful management of LVOTO and data suggest that significant reduction or elimination of LVOTO improves survival and long-term outcome.
-Following surgery, a patient can be discharged from hospital within 7 days, ASA patients benefit from a shorter hospital stay and more rapid recovery.
+Although hypertrophic cardiomyopathy is a condition for which there is not a definitive cure, patients experience major symptomatic improvement after successful management of LVOTO.
+Data suggests that significant reduction or elimination of LVOTO improves survival and long-term outcome.
+Following surgery, a patient can be discharged from hospital within seven days.
+ASA patients benefit from a shorter hospital stay and more rapid recovery.

-- Reduces the risk of sudden cardiac arrest, particularly in the young.
+- reduced risk of sudden cardiac arrest, particularly in the young.

-- Reduces risks of other complications related to LVOTO (left atrial dilatation, atrial fibrillation, pulmonary hypertension)
+- reduced risk of other complications related to LVOTO (left atrial dilatation, atrial fibrillation, pulmonary hypertension)

-- Clinical evidence suggests that improves long-term survival and outcome.
+- clinical evidence suggests that it improves long-term survival and outcome.

-Dr Antonis Pantazis – Consultant Cardiologist, Programme Lead
+- Dr Antonis Pantazis – Consultant cardiologist, Clinical lead for cardiomyopathy

-Mr Fabio De Robertis – Adult Cardiac and Transplant Surgeon, Surgical Programme Lead
+- Mr Fabio De Robertis – Consultant cardiac and transplant surgeon